Rishab Mudliar

 Given the probablity distribution we deduced that the last choice is probably the best one

-Learning via stochastic variational inference (SVI) Link to heading
+Learning via stochastic variational inference (SVI)

 Our goal is to optimize ELBO given below.